 NOTE: records are presented as three-point wins (regulation time), two-point wins (OT or shootout), one-point losses (OT or shootout), zero-point losses (regulation time).

--- As a result of where this tournament is being played and the incredible star power that Russia has, the Swedes, despite being the defending gold medalists, are coming in as the underdogs.
+What to watch -- As a result of where this tournament is being played and the incredible star power that Russia has, the Swedes, despite being the defending gold medalists, are coming in as the underdogs.
 That's exactly how they want it to be.

 Sweden prefers to hunt, but in Wednesday's game they will most definitely be the hunted because Germany is a major, major underdog.
 The Swedes are third in the IIHF rankings while Germany is No. 12.
 The German roster includes only seven NHL players while Sweden has 19 -- and that's not counting longtime NHL star Peter Forsberg, who is playing in the Swedish Elite League.

 Sweden has a major edge in goal, too, with Henrik Lundqvist.
 The Swedes also got a star player back when Johan Franzen was named to the roster in place of Tomas Holmstrom.
 Franzen was out for four months after having major knee surgery.

 "I waited until the last day and I finally got the call," Franzen said.
 "I wanted to believe it (that he would be in the Olympics)."